 - Difficulty in concentrating and focusing.

 - Hypervigilance – A heightened state of awareness, where the brain resources are on constant alert.

 - Feelings of guilt, irritability, anger and rage.

-We use a variety of skills and techniques tailored to your own unique needs, to assist you back to mental well-being.
+We also use a variety of other skills and techniques tailored to your own unique needs, to assist you back to mental well-being.

 To arrange your first session simply call us on 01206 841650, 07949 392248, or send us a message here.